kaob1991/pands-project2021/README.md

 - The curve for the 'sepal width' follows a normal distribution.

-Following some research into this distribution I discovered that the multimodal distribution was possibly a indication that the data needed to be further split into the relative species in order to fully determine the relationship (see reference no 28).
+Following some research into this distribution it was discovered that the multimodal distribution was possibly a indication that the data needed to be further split into the relative species in order to fully determine the relationship (see reference no 28).
-Therefore I then ran a histogram of each variable split by species to check the distribution at this point (see reference no. 27), using the sample code below:
+Therefore a histogram of each variable was then ran, split by species to check the distribution at this point (see reference no. 27), using the sample code below:

 ```python